Direct Compensation Property Damage Insurance in Ontario

 Criteria to Use DCPD Insurance

 • You can’t be at fault for the accident.
-This has to be established through an assessment according to Insurance Act rules.
+This has to be established through an assessment according to the Insurance Act rules.

 • The accident must involve one or more vehicles.